wbstkr/gml_compiler/README.md

 # gml_compiler

-If you don't feel like using gm82 to edit your files, it can be daunting to edit really long .gml files. gml_compiler splits .gml files into separate scripts so that it is easier to manage.
+If you don't feel like using gm82, it can be daunting to edit really long .gml files. gml_compiler splits .gml files into separate scripts so that it is easier to manage.
 When you've made your edits, you can recompile it back to the original .gml file.

 ## Running the Code